org-metaeffekt/metaeffekt-scancode-service/README.md

-# Scancode Extensions
+# metaeffekt-scancode-service

-Scancode Extensions or Scancode Service is a small package to extend Scancode Toolkit.
-At the heart of the package is a web service that can answer any number of scan requests after launch.
+The metaeffekt-scancode-service is a service using and extendind the AboutCode ScanCode Toolkit.
+At the core metaeffekt-scancode-service package is a web service that can answer any number of scan requests after launch.

+Using the ScanCode Toolkit on command-line-level comes with a certain penalty for bootstrapping the scan.
+To avoid these costs a local service is established that performs the bootstrapping on startup and then can happily can be used to execute scans on the local filesystem.

+Furthermore, we activate/add some features of ScanCode that are otherwise not easily accessible:
+* Including all rights reserved in copyright statements
+* Preserve punctuation in copyright statements

 ## Building
 This project uses a modern `pyproject.toml`.
 You can use it with any compatible packaging tool.